NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Srujan Kumar Reddy Yeruva
 Work on Speech Synthesis without clicking any button to speak.
 Able to produce speeech synthsis without button click.
 Speaker voice jitters while speaking longer math results.

+###### Naina Sahiri
+Learned about SQLite database connections and tried to integrate SQLite in the project.